snotbubble/smellslikesmoke/README.md

 get distance from evac route to nearest polygon point,
 report and alert if conditions are met.

+variable b is the most vunerable evac route location, not home address,
+redburbs contain locations that trigger an evac if burning,
+yellowburbs are to watch carefully if burning.

+reporting is only as reliable as the feed data!

 uses a distance function from Bob Chamberlain, via Andrew Hedges, via 'gwaramadze' via 'Michael0x2a' (latter two on stackexchange) https://stackoverflow.com/questions/19412462/getting-distance-between-two-points-based-on-latitude-longitude

-wav files are temps; sound bad on the XA2 phone.
+wav files are temps; they sound glitchy on the XA2 phone.

 run in terminal as:
 > watch -n 600 'python3 redzone.py'

 works OK on Jolla Sailfish 3.2, Sony Xperia XA2.